New Brighton, Minnesota: Geography

-According to the United States Census Bureau, the city has a total area of 7.06 sqmi, of which 6.46 sqmi is land and 0.60 sqmi is water.
+According to the United States Census Bureau, the city has an area of 7.06 sqmi, of which 6.46 sqmi is land and 0.60 sqmi is water.
 Rice Creek flows through the northern part of the city.

-New Brighton is located at the intersection of Interstate Highways 35W and 694.
+New Brighton is at the intersection of Interstate Highways 35W and 694.
 It is geographically incongruent.
 From north to south it is not even, and east to west it is even in only a few places.
 A piece of the city sits on the east side of Interstate 35W isolated from the rest of the city.

 Nearby places include Arden Hills, Shoreview, Roseville, Saint Anthony Village, Columbia Heights, Fridley, Mounds View, and Minneapolis.

 New Brighton is part of east–central Minnesota's glacial plain sandpile, which was flattened by glaciers during the most recent glacial advance.
-During the last glacial period, massive ice sheets at least 0.62 mi thick ravaged the landscape of the town and sculpted its current terrain which can be easily seen in Long Lake Regional Park within the city.
+During the last glacial period, massive ice sheets at least 0.62 mi thick ravaged the landscape of the town and sculpted its current terrain, which can be easily seen in Long Lake Regional Park.
 The Wisconsin glaciation left 12,000 years ago.
 These glaciers covered all of Minnesota except the far southeast, an area characterized by steep hills and streams that cut into the bedrock.
-Since the New Brighton landscape is still recovering from the weight of the glaciers and going through post-glacial rebound and the turmoil this created, the landscape is poorly drained created the numerous lakes and rivers found in the city.
+Since New Brighton's landscape is still recovering from the weight of the glaciers and going through post-glacial rebound and the turmoil this created, the landscape is poorly drained, which has created the numerous lakes and rivers in the city.
 Long Lake itself is the remnants of the glaciers, as it was a chunk of ice that was left behind, melted, and created the lake in the hole it occupied.